kelseyyoung/HGSSIronmonMap/README.md

 - See the README in the [IronmonMapUtils repo](https://github.com/kelseyyoung/IronmonMapUtils) for more info

-3. Enable Git LFS with `git lfs install`

-- This is for the .xcf files which is the source for the maps

-4. Run `yarn` to install dependencies
+3. Run `yarn` to install dependencies
-5. Run `yarn start` to start a local dev server
+4. Run `yarn start` to start a local dev server

 ## Found an issue?
 Want to suggest a feature?